9 Light, Fun, And Breezy K-Dramas To Binge During Spring

 “Heartstrings” stars Jung Yong Hwa and Park Shin Hye in a college romance.
 Lee Shin (Jung Yong Hwa) is the lead singer and guitar player of a band while Lee Kyu Won (Park Shin Hye) majors in traditional Korean music.
 Kyu Won ends up falling in love with the band leader but he doesn’t seem to be interested.
 When Shin eventually does notice Kyu Won and falls in love, Kyu Won is faced with the decision of choosing between her dreams and love.

 I recently re-visited this series and have to admit that it’s still as good and fun to watch the second time around.
-The chemistry between Park Shin Hye and Jung Yong Hwa is pleasant to see and the drama has summer vibes that will prepare your heart during spring break.
+The chemistry between Park Shin Hye and Jung Yong Hwa is pleasant to see and the drama has summer vibes that will prepare your heart during Spring.
 It’s also got an amazing OST that still continues to be well-known even today.
 One of their most notable songs is called “Because Of You” and is sung by none other than Jung Yong Hwa:

 Start watching “Heartstrings”: